Chicken, lemon, egg and rice

 (traditional large copper caldron).

-producer adds “pithkia”
+Thereafter, the producer adds “pithkia”

 which is a special powder/enzyme that